 Long exposure for stronger saturation

 A long exposure will calm a raging sea and produce a milky effect.
 But you might miss the original feeling of the scene.
 This scene looks quite peaceful but the truth was very different.
+The long exposure has calmed the rage of the Atlantic Ocean.
+So it a way the camera has lied.
+If there is a really rough sea with frothing wave crests, if is better to use a fast shutter to communicate the scene more accurately.

 An exposure between 2 and 4 seconds will produce some lovely trailing lines if you time the shot correctly.
 This effect was achieved by waiting for a big wave and exposing as the sea retreated.